kmetscher/kylemetscher-dot-com/README.md

 Future plans:

 Moving to PDO for fetches.
-Writing postview.php page so people can actually read posts.

 Scripting the top header to become a slow slideshow of other photographs I've taken.

 Sorting posts by tags via tagview.php page.

 Sorting posts by month via archiveview.php page and archive sidebar.

 Making contact page actually do something.

-Allowing a user to switch the entire interface to their language via the language sidebar option.
+Allowing a user to switch the entire interface to their language via the language sidebar option, as well as populate index.php with most recent posts in their chosen language.

-Functionalize PHP procedures and utilize scripts folder Evaluate possibility of object-oriented paradigm
+Functionalize PHP procedures and utilize scripts folder.

+Evaluate possibility of object-oriented paradigm.

-Host on Amazon EC2 instance with LAMP stack
+Host on Amazon EC2 instance with LAMP stack.